Arundurai29/devoptekai/src/content/products/ragworks.md

 # off_day: Friday
 ---

-RAGWorks is a versatile and powerful platform designed to revolutionise the way businesses utilise AI for content generation.
-Here’s a deeper look into what makes RAGWorks a standout product
+<p class="dark:text-white">RAGWorks is a versatile and powerful platform designed to revolutionise the way businesses utilise AI for content generation.
+Here’s a deeper look into what makes RAGWorks a standout product</p>

 <section>
 <div class="container overlay-content">